jgamper/compay-syntax/README.md

 # Usage

+*Have a look at the tests in tests folder*

 Sampling is achieved through a `Single_Sampler` object, which is implemented in the module `single_sampler.py`.
 We first build an object:

 `sampler = single_sampler.Single_Sampler(wsi_file, background_dir, annotation_dir, level0=40.)`